Supplies arrive by plane and by mule in North Carolina as Helene’s death toll tops 130

 Government officials and aid groups worked to deliver supplies by air, truck and even mule to the hard-hit tourism hub of Asheville and its surrounding mountain towns.
 At least 40 people died in the county that includes Asheville.

-The destruction and desperation were unimaginable.
+The destruction and desperation were overwhelming.
 A flattened cargo container sat atop a bridge crossing a river with muddy brown water.
-A mass of debris, including overturned pontoon boats and splintered wooden docks and tree trunks covered the surface of Lake Lure, a picturesque spot tucked between the mountains outside Ashville.
+A mass of debris, including overturned pontoon boats and splintered wooden docks and tree trunks covered the surface of Lake Lure, a picturesque spot tucked between the mountains outside Asheville.

 A woman cradled her child while people around her gathered on a hillside where they found cellphone service, many sending a simple text: “I’m OK.”